-Shared e-scooter operators TIER, Lime and Dott have welcomed the introduction of a new 18mph speed limit for all vehicles in Paris.
+Shared e-scooter operators TIER, Lime and Dott have welcomed the introduction of a new 30km/h speed limit for all vehicles in Paris.

 The limit was brought in at the end of last month to help reduce the number of accidents, and the levels of noise and pollution.

 Paris mayor Anne Hidalgo has been a keen proponent of the move, which had already been in place in two-thirds of the city, although routes including the Champs Elysées and the Boulevard Périphérique will remain exempt.